HallermannLab/CC_eval/README.md

 - A timestamped output folder containing:
   - Individual PDF files with analysis plots for each recording.
   - An Excel file (`results.xlsx`) with compiled analysis results.

-Additionally, determined action potential parameters can be visualized for each action potential in an interactive browser interface.
+  - A copy of `analysis_points.json` for documentation purposes.
+- An `analysis_points.json` file in the input folder containing all detected action potential parameters (this file is overwritten with each analysis run).

 ## Acknowledgement

-I am using the HEKA reader provided by: [https://github.com/campagnola/heka_reader](https://github.com/campagnola/heka_reader)
+I am greatful for using the HEKA reader and the trace browser provided by: [https://github.com/campagnola/heka_reader](https://github.com/campagnola/heka_reader)

+I have modified the trace browser for allowing the selection of the files from the metadata and for superposition of the analysis point of the action potentials.